 If you’re evaluating IBM’s Aspera for high-speed file transferring within your organization, you may be wondering what ports the solution uses.
 Don’t worry.
-As Premier IBM Aspera Partners, we’re here to answer all your questions about configuring the product within your organization.
+As an IBM Gold Business Partner, we’re here to answer all your questions about configuring the product within your organization.

 Aspera Leverages SSH as Part of the FASP Protocol

 Aspera has a list of best practices for using its solution seamlessly throughout your organization.
 And at the top of that list is the recommendation that you run the transfer server on a non standard SSH port, which defaults to 33001.
 This is especially important if your server lives in a DMZ, where it is vulnerable to port scan attacks.

 Configuring Your Firewall

 To best run Aspera on your Enterprise Server or Point-to-Point, follow these instructions to configure your firewall:

 - Allow inbound connections via TCP on either 33001 or whichever non-default port you choose.
 If you have legacy users or a legacy customer base using TCP/22, it’s okay to allow inbound connections on both ports.

 - Allow inbound connections for FASP® transfers on UDP/33001, which is used by default.
 However, you should note that you may choose to run FASP transfers using another, non-default port instead.